DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 1. Closed polysurface / mesh
 2. Not non-manifold
 3. Larger than 1 mm (1/16 in)
 4. Complex geometry that cannot be easily built using alternative material / method
-5. Nested into a single printer build volume: 310 x 220 x 280 mm (12 x 9 x 11 in)

 Use this [3D Modeling for 3D Printing Guide](/Tutorials&Templates/3Dprinters/ModelingGuide/README.md) as a reference